 The necessary steps and process in order to get a press operational for a specific printing run.

 Flat (not glossy) finish on photographic paper or coated printing paper.

 Transferring ink from a plate to blanket to paper – instead of printing from plate directly to paper.

 Practice of placing a printed IFU (Instructions For Use) on the outside of a structure on a folding and gluing line.
 Click here for more info.

 Practice of placing a printed IFU (Instructions For Use) into a structure on a folding and gluing line.
 Click here for more info.

 High end binding that offers a clean look.
 This type of binding is often found on novels.
 Click here for more info.

-Taking place on a press or a binder machine, creating a line of small dotted holes for the purpose of tearing off a part of a printed matter (usually straight lines, vertical or horizontal).
+Taking place on a press or a bindery machine, creating a line of small dotted holes for the purpose of tearing off a part of a printed matter (usually straight lines, vertical or horizontal).

 Piece of paper, metal, plastic or rubber carrying an image to be reproduced using a printing press.